-It clearly demonstrates the wish of Woolpit residents to own their own homes and is in line with the rest of Mid Suffolk where over 75% own their own homes.
-The responses however also recognize the need for affordable rented properties (Figure 9).
+Figure 9 below clearly demonstrates the wish of Woolpit residents to own their own homes and is in line with the rest of Mid Suffolk where over 75% own their own homes.
+The responses however also recognize the need for affordable rented properties.